Updated for Warlords of Draenor, patch 6.3

 - You can also Recruit a friend (RaF) for 3x XP.

-Alternate the question with your dungeoning and you’ll level at a pretty good pace.
+Alternate the questing with your dungeoning and you’ll level at a pretty good pace.
 Do enough PvP so that you have enough honor to buy the level 70 arena set or any other PvP gear you want.